 Gold has accompanied man since the beginning of history and from the beginning it also played the role of money, it was easy to divide.
 People quickly came up with the idea of measuring a certain amount of gold, and on this basis first the state and then the separated banks began to beat different denominations of coins corresponding to the amount of gold contained in them.
 Gold in the form of coins seemed to be perfect money and in this form it accompanied man for many centuries.

 At present, gold is recognized in international trade in every corner of the world, although it is not universally accepted as money, we can successfully exchange the gold coin for local currency in almost every corner of the world.
 Unfortunately, gold has a number of disadvantages and therefore it does not work as a full-fledged coin every day.
 Gold can be easily "spoiled" by adding a large amount of other metal alloys such as silver or copper.
 Countries that beat their own gold coins in times of crisis decided on such a spoiling of money by adding too much inferior metal to the alloy what today we would call inflation of money.
-Thus gold-based money was prone to "spoiling" and thus increasing inflation.
-Not only countries had a monopoly on the spoiling of zloty.
-All sorts of counterfeiters also used this susceptibility of gold to connect with other metals and put into circulation false coins.
+Gold-backed money was therefore prone to "deterioration" and thus to rising inflation.
+Not only states had the monopoly on spoiling the gold money.
+Counterfeiters of all sorts also exploited this susceptibility of gold to associate with other metals and put counterfeit coins into circulation.
 Large transactions required large amounts of gold.
 Large amounts of gold were, in turn, a tasty morsel for bandits, thieves and pirates.
 History in almost every corner of the globe is full of stories about stolen and hidden gold treasures.
 The transport of gold over longer distances had to involve more equipment and people, and thus it was expensive and very risky.
 Further discoveries of new gold deposits and further so-called the gold rush caused that the ore at various periods of history had large fluctuations in supply and, consequently, also large price changes.
 Despite all the disadvantages of storing, transporting and processing, gold is an irrefutable and difficult to falsify trust carrier and is still recognized all over the world.

 Gold has quickly become a universal means of payment throughout the world thanks to it developed gold currency system.
 The zloty currency system is a hybrid of paper money and zloty money.
 The Central Bank of a given state kept in its vault a certain amount of gold (expressed in a certain amount of gold, usually the purest sample) and on this basis it could issue an appropriate amount of paper money, this was called gold parity and meant that the given unit of paper money was covered in a certain amount of gold deposited with the central bank.
 On the example of the US dollar, we can follow below how the value of 1 $ appeared in terms of the amount of gold at the beginning it was over 1504mg and now it is about 25mg.